Where Should You Get Calcium?

 Calcium carbonate is also commonly found in over-the-counter antacids, such as Rolaids and Tums.

 You need to take calcium carbonate with food, because it's easier for your body to absorb that way.
-You can take calcium citrate on an empty stomach.
+You can take calcium citrate on an empty stomach or with food.

 Avoid eating these foods when you take your supplement, because they can interfere with calcium absorption: